NVIDIA-AI-IOT/torch2trt/CONTRIBUTING.md

 * The PyTorch Module you're attempting to convert
 * The steps taken to convert the PyTorch module

 If you're not sure how to provide any of these pieces of information, don't worry.
-Just open the pull request and we're happy to discuss and help work out the details.
+Just open the issue and we're happy to discuss and help work out the details.

 ## Ask a Question